Childcare Food Allergy Management Compliance

 Food allergies affect approximately 8% of children, with some capable of causing life-threatening anaphylaxis.
 This compliance checklist verifies that food allergy identification, meal accommodation, emergency protocols, and staff training systems protect all enrolled children with dietary restrictions.

-- Industry: Childcare and Education
+- Industry: Childcare & Education

 - Frequency: Monthly